mhoopmann/mstoolkit/README.md

 ### Compiling
 A few hints:
+ * On GNU/Linux, try "make all" to build the library.
+On VS/Windows, you'll have to build your own solution.
  * Add _NOSQLITE to build smaller library without SQLite.
 SQLite is only required for special case usage.
  * Add _NO_THERMORAW to build without Thermo file support in Windows.
-This is not necessary in Linux, where Thermo support is disabled by default.
+This is not necessary in GNU/Linux, where Thermo support is disabled by default.
  * Older versions of MSVC may require building with XML_STATIC declared.
  * Declaring WIN32 may still be required for compiling 64-bit libraries with MSVC.